britishgas-engineering/ya-done-appium/README.md

 ```js
 npm i ya-done-appium --save
 ```
-The aim of this package is to build a simple configuration for 'yadda' to enable QA test engineers to productively build test projects for web projects using JavaScript.
+The aim of this package is to build a simple configuration for 'yadda' to enable QA test engineers to productively build test projects for mobile projects using JavaScript.

 ya-done configures 'yadda' with chai with 'appium'. 'yadda' has been created with two context properties.  'appium' can be accessed via the property 'driver' additionally a property of 'ctx', type object, has been added to allow the passing of data between steps.